mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/developer/deployment.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first step is to change the permissions of the database, so that group owner
 can read and write.
-Then we need to give some files the ownership to Apache2
+Then we need to the ownership of some files to Apache2
 group and user ``www-data``.

   | ``chmod 664 ~/StuRa-Mitgliederdatenbank/db.sqlite3``